July 30, 2019

 • Is the domain name brandable?
 You’re more likely to fetch a higher price for a domain that’s easily brandable.
 Such domain names tend to be short and easy to recall.
 Businesses pay top dollar for brandable domains because they draw more online traffic.

-Pro-tip: If the answer to all the above questions is yes, you’re on the right path of flipping domain names for profit.
+Pro-tip: If the answer to all the above questions is yes, you’re on the right path to flipping domain names for profit!

 You’ve determined a fair price.
-Now it’s time to sell it.
-Consider how you want to sell the domain and evaluate which will give you the optimal price.
+Now it’s time to sell.
+Consider how you want to sell the domain and evaluate which route will give you the optimal price.
 Your best options for domain name flipping include:

-• Private Sale: Sellers can negotiate one-to-one deals with intending buyers.
-You’re free to approach an individual or business you think might be interested in your domain name and negotiate a price.
+• Private Sale: Sellers can negotiate one-to-one deals with prospective buyers.
+You’re free to approach any individual or business you think might be interested in your domain name and negotiate a price.

 • Marketplace: You can list your domain name on a dedicated domain name marketplace.
-It’s easier to find buyers this way because the marketplace already has domain name investors looking for good deals.
+It’s easier to find buyers this way because the marketplace already has domain name investors looking to buy.
 The marketplace will take a cut of your sales for their service.

 • With a Broker: Another effective way is to hire a domain name broker like Name Experts to negotiate a deal for you.
 Domain brokers are experienced in evaluating the value of domain names and can fetch you the best possible price.
-The broker handles the negotiations, and you only need to authorize the domain transfer.
+The broker handles the negotiations, and the only thing you will have to do is authorize the domain transfer.

 It’s advisable to use a third-party escrow service when selling your domain name.
 The escrow service holds the money paid by the seller and releases it after confirming that you’ve transferred the domain.
 It prevents you from falling victim to fraud, e.g., a buyer refusing to pay after you’ve transferred your domain.

-Transfer the domain as agreed to the intending buyer.
-You’ll request an authorization code from your registrar and transfer the domain to the buyer’s registrar account.
+The last step – all you have to do now is transfer the domain as agreed to the buyer.
+You’ll need to request an authorization code from your registrar and transfer the domain to the buyer’s registrar account.
 Note that most registrars require a domain to be at least 60 days old to be eligible for a transfer.

 Building Your Domain Portfolio